 - 1. Contact UC Extension 4-H office for list of who is enrolled in the project and who will serve as a Junior/Teen Leader. - 2.
-At first project meeting collect a complete and up to date, Medical Release Form (4-H 1109) for each participant. - 3.
-Alert members and their parents of the average purchase price and cost to raise a goat. - 4.
-For animals already purchased, review internal and external parasite control. - 5.
-Instruct members on vitamin/mineral deficiencies, and vaccinations. - 6.
-Instruct members on breeds, conformation, and selection. - 7.
+At first project meeting collect a complete and up-to-date, Medical Release Form (4-H 1109) for each participant. - 3.
+Review with breeding project members, discuss breeding, feeding and farrowing. - 4.
+For animals already purchased, review internal and external parasites and control. - 5.
+Instruct members on vitamin/mineral deficiencies and vaccinations. - 6.
+Instruct members on breeds, conformation and selection. - 7.
 Discuss how to participate in proficiency program and County Presentation Day.